Toric vector bundles and parliaments of polytopes: Overview of Results

-We call the set of $P_\ee$ the \define{parliament of polytopes} for $\sE$; for more detail see \S\ref{sub:polytopes}.
-Although the defining half-spaces for $P_\ee$ and the vectors $\ee \in G(\sM_{\sE})$ encode the filtrations, the polytopes themself may be empty.
+The set of all such polytopes $P_\ee$ is called the \define{parliament of polytopes} for $\cE$; see Section~\ref{sec:globalSections}.
+Although the defining half-spaces for the polytopes $P_\ee$ together with the elements $\ee$ in the ground set of $\Mat(\cE)$ encode the filtrations, the polytopes themself may be empty; compare with Remark~\ref{rem:gens}.

-The following result gives the first substantive connection between the polytopes and the toric vector bundle.
+The following result gives the first substantive connection between the parliament of polytopes and the toric vector bundle.

-\begin{proposition} The lattice points in the parliament of polytopes for $\sE$ correspond to the torus-equivariant generating set for the space of global sections of $\sE$. \end{proposition}
+\begin{proposition} The lattice points in the polytopes of the parliament for $\cE$ correspond to the torus-equivariant generators for the space of global sections of $\cE$. \end{proposition}

-Example~\ref{exa:lineBundle} recovers the well-known polytope associated to a torus-equivariant line bundle on $X$.
-However, when the rank of $\sE$ is greater than $1$, Example~\ref{exa:tangentBundle} demonstrates that the lattice points in the parliament of polytopes need not yield a basis for the space of global sections.
-This highlights the key difference between toric vector bundles of higher rank and line bundles---toric vector bundles depend on both the combinatorics of the polytopes $P_\ee$ and the properties of the vectors $\ee \in G(\sM_{\sE})$.
-For line bundles, we may overlook the vector indexing the polytope because linear algebra in a one-dimensional vector space is trivial.
+Example~\ref{exa:lineBundle} recovers the polytope associated to a toric line bundle on $X$.
+However, when the rank of $\cE$ is greater than $1$, Example~\ref{exa:tangentBundle} demonstrates that the lattice points in the polytopes of the parliament need not yield a basis for the space of global sections.
+This highlights the key difference between higher-rank toric vector bundles and toric line bundles: toric vector bundles depend on both the combinatorics of the polytopes $P_\ee$ and the properties of the elements $\ee$ in the ground set of the matroid $\Mat(\cE)$.
+For line bundles, we may overlook the elements indexing the polytope because linear algebra in a one-dimensional vector space is trivial.
 Our criterion for deciding whether a toric vector bundle is globally generated underscores this distinction.

-To outline this result, consider a maximal cone $\sigma \in \Sigma$.
-The fibre of $\sE$ over the torus-fixed point $x_\sigma \in X$ is generated by a basis $\sB_\sigma \subseteq G(\sM_{\sE})$ for $E$; see \S\ref{sub:eval}.
-Since the restriction of $\sE$ to the affine open toric variety $U_\sigma$ splits equivariantly as a direct sum of toric line bundles, these equivariant line bundles contribute a multiset $\bm{u}(\sigma)$ of characters associated to $\sE$.
+To outline this criterion, consider a maximal cone $\sigma \in \Sigma$.
+The restriction of the toric vector bundle $\cE$ to the affine open toric variety $U_\sigma$ splits equivariantly as a direct sum of toric line bundles.
+Since toric line bundles on $U_\sigma$ correspond to lattice points in $M$, we obtain a multiset $\bm{u}(\sigma) \subset M$ of associated characters for each maximal cone $\sigma \in \Sigma$; see Section~\ref{sec:bundles}.
+With this notation, we have our second result.

-\begin{theorem} A toric vector bundle is globally generated if and only if, for each maximal cone $\sigma \in \Sigma$, the associated characters $\bm{u}(\sigma)$ correspond to vertices of the lattice polytopes in the parliament of polytopes indexed by the basis elements in $\sB_\sigma$. \end{theorem}
+\begin{theorem} A toric vector bundle is globally generated if and only if, for all maximal cones $\sigma \in \Sigma$, the associated characters in $\bm{u}(\sigma)$ are vertices of polytopes in the parliament and the elements indexing these polytopes form a basis in the matroid $\Mat(\cE)$. \end{theorem}